 Lawyer and writer Theodor Herzl (1860-1904) is credited as being the ‘father’ of Zionism.
 More accurately, he was the father of political Zionism since he was a secular, non-Hebrew speaking, cosmopolitan intellectual who proposed a secular/political solution to the Jewish problem.
 So at the outset, Zionism had strong secular roots since Herzl himself did not believe in or practice the Torah.

 Antisemitism in Europe convinced Herzl that the Jewish problem needed a national and political solution and that Jews needed their own Jewish state.
-He convened the First Zionist Congress in Basle, Switzerland in 1897 and later claimed, link:
+In 1896 he published “Judenstaat” (“The Jewish State“) and he convened the First Zionist Congress in Basle, Switzerland in 1897.
+He later claimed, link:

 At Basle, I founded the Jewish State … Perhaps in five years, certainly in fifty, everyone will realize it

 At this time it appears that he did not have Palestine primarily in mind, proposing in 1903 that the Jews settle in the British territory of Uganda.
 Herzl refused to accept that Palestine alone must be the Zionist goal.
 But many eastern European Jews would not accept any homeland other than the land of Zion (in fact, the term itself comes from the hill Zion on which the Temple of Jerusalem was situated).
 They saw the solution to antisemitism in a return to Jewish ‘roots’ and in a renewal of a Jewish people in the land of their ancestors.
+So Herzl eventually came to appreciate that the creation of such a Jewish state could be feasible only in Palestine, the traditional homeland of the Jewish people.
 This birthed ‘political’ Zionism.
-To reiterate, political Zionism could be defined as the national movement for the return of the Jewish people to their homeland and the resumption of Jewish sovereignty (leading to statehood) in the Land of Israel.
-Such an objective was immediately opposed by the Rabbinic Leadership of that time, link.

 At the time of the 1897 Basle Congress, many Orthodox Jews completely rejected any Jewish political movement, and for many years political Zionism excluded the whole religious establishment, link.
 Orthodox Jews played no important role in politics except in pressuring successive governments to introduce more Jewish religious regulations into state law.
 For example, ultra-Orthodox Jews or “Haredim” have never recognized the State of Israel, and up to recently have been exempt from military service (recent Israeli law has abolished blanket military exemption, link).